devangerine/FunctionsAndErrorsProject/README.md

 2.)
 Click the input field beside the "sendLoan" button and input a _loanAmount and a _debtorId seprated by a comma (e.g. 60, 0).
 The _debtorId must only be either a 0 or a 1.

 3.)
 Click the  the "sendLoan" button to send the _loanAmount to the debtor assocaited with the _debtorId you provided.
 This will fail if debtor's debtorOnCooldown status is true otherwise the loan will be sent successfully.(Refer to the error handling list of this function found above.)
 You can verify that the loan was sent by clicking the "getCreditorBalance" button and the "getDebtorBalance" button.
 Use the _debtorId you used here in "sendLoan" as your input for "getDebtorbalance".
-After the transaction the debtor assocaited with the _debtorId will be put on coolddown and cannot take any more loans unless you reset that cooldown more on that later.
+After the transaction the debtor assocaited with the _debtorId will be put on coolddown and receive loans unless you reset that cooldown more on that later.

+#### V - Resetting the debtorOnCooldown status of a debtor

+Note: debtorOnCooldownStatus has the following error handling:

+* A require that the _debtorId parameter be only either equal to 0 or 1 because I limited the number of possible debtors to keep this contract as simple as possible.

+**Steps on getting the debtorOnCooldown status of a debtor:**

+1.)
+Find the input field beside the "resetCooldown" button.

+2.)
+Input a _debtorId in that input field.
+The _debtorId must only be either a 0 or a 1.
+(Refer to the error handling list of this function found above.)

+3.)
+Click the "resetCooldown" button.
+The current debtorOnCooldown status of the debtor associated with the _debtorId you provided will be set to false thus allow the debtor to receive a loan.
+You can verify this change by using the debtorOnCooldown function making sure to input the same _debtorId you inputed in resetCooldown to debtorOnCooldown.

 #### III - Burning of Tokens